Sciss/Mellite-website/src/paradox/tut_soundprocesses4.md

 In the snippet, we used `T` instead of `S` as type parameter to stress the fact that this is a "fresh" type parameter that does not need to be identical to the system we used when creating the action.
 This pecularity helps us understand, what it actually means to create an
-action: It is a piece of code that will usually be persisted in the database of workspace to be retrieved and executed at a later point in time.
+action: It is a piece of code that will usually be persisted in the database of a workspace to be retrieved and executed at a later point in time.
 If you have worked with Mellite, you know that objects can be copied, even from workspace to workspace, even from an in-memory workspace to a durable workspace and vice versa.
 The body of the action stays the same, but it may be invoked with different systems, and that is the reason its `apply` method has a system type parameter.

-### Predefined Actions

 The argument passed to `apply`, of type `Action.Universe` can be explained in a similar manner: The purpose of an action usually is to operate on other objects in the workspace, other compositional objects.
 How do we access them?
 Look at the snippet: It might have been